Robyn Yaxley

 BBehSc, GDipPsych(Adv), MPsychClin, MAPS

-Rebecca is a Registered Psychologist who completed her Master of Clinical Psychology at The University of Queensland.
+Rebecca is a nationally registered Psychologist who completed her Master of Clinical Psychology at The University of Queensland.
 She has experience in providing psychological services to people across the lifespan in individual and group settings.
 Rebecca is empathetic and takes a collaborative problem-solving approach to helping people achieve their therapeutic goals.
 She works with people with a range of mental health concerns, including depression, anxiety, and stress, as well as people who have experienced trauma or grief and loss.
 Rebecca can also assist with adjustment difficulties, low self-esteem, clinical perfectionism, emotion dysregulation, and interpersonal difficulties.
 She has a particular interest in working with people from diverse sociocultural backgrounds.

 Rebecca employs evidenced-based interventions and tailors them to match the therapeutic goals of her clients.
 Rebecca’s primary intervention approach is Cognitive Behavioural Therapy, often complemented by elements of other evidence-based therapies.